akka/akka/akka-docs/rst/java/actors.rst

 Techniques for dependency injection and integration with dependency injection frameworks are described in more depth in the
-`Using Akka with Dependency Injection <http://letitcrash.com/post/55958814293/akka-dependency-injection>`_ guideline and the `Akka Java Spring <http://www.lightbend.com/activator/template/akka-java-spring>`_ tutorial in Lightbend Activator.
+`Using Akka with Dependency Injection <http://letitcrash.com/post/55958814293/akka-dependency-injection>`_ guideline and the `Akka Java Spring <https://github.com/typesafehub/activator-akka-java-spring>`_ tutorial.

 The Inbox
 ---------